m1griffin/arrayfunc/docs/ArrayFunc.rst

 The purpose of the Arrayfunc module is to execute common operations faster than native Python.
 The relative speed will depend upon a number of factors:

-* The function or opcode.
+* The function.
 * The data type of the array.
 * Function options.
-Turning overflow checking off will result in faster performance.
+Turning checking off will result in faster performance.
 * The data in the arrays and the parameters.
 * The size of the array.